 - Broader access to the treatment options through clinical trial participation

-- Wider applicability of clinical trial findings on the general patient population after trial completion
+- Wider applicability of clinical trial findings on the general patient population after clinical trial completion

 To facilitate evidence-based treatments benefiting more pleural mesothelioma patients the researchers propose: